-Board of Directors - The Board of Directors comprises non-executive and executive directors is led by the Chairman.
+Board of Directors - The role of the Board of Directors, comprising of Non-Executive and Executive Directors is led by the Chairman.
 The Board provides effective and proactive leadership of the Trust; to set the strategic aims of the Trust, ensuring the quality, safety and effectiveness of the services provided as well as ensuring that the Trust is well-governed in every aspect of its activities.